Changissnz/puissec/README.md

 The first draft of the paper has been finalized.
 Project cleaning/review is planned.
 A lot of junk/comment code has been deleted.

+### Update 09/01/2024

+Some additional work and thoughts are planned to be added to the paper.
+These paper updates will roughly coincide with current developments revolving around `psec_env.py`.